TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/intro.rst

 .. index:: single: exc_info() (in module sys)

-Note that starting with Python 1.5, the preferred, thread-safe way to access the exception state from Python code is to call the function :func:`sys.exc_info`, which returns the per-thread exception state for Python code.
+Note that starting with Python 1.5, the preferred, thread-safe way to access the exception state kutoka Python code is to call the function :func:`sys.exc_info`, which returns the per-thread exception state for Python code.
 Also, the semantics of both ways to access the exception state have changed so that a function which catches an exception will save and restore its thread's exception